rll307/GreveDosApps/README.md

 # Acknowledgments

-I would like to express my gratitude to CNPq (Brazilian National Council for Scientific and Technological Development) for financing this research.
+I would like to express my gratitude to CNPq (Brazilian National Council for Scientific and Technological Development (311099/2021-1)) for financing this research.

-#Disclaimer
+# Disclaimer
 Please, note that some tweets might not be available when you do the scrapping.
 Besides, sometimes, Twitter API delivers a different set of data.

 In this tutorial I am not going to cover [Gephi](https://gephi.org), used for network plotting.